-Why you’ll love this recipe:
+Why you’ll love this recipe

-Key Ingredient Notes:
+Key Ingredient Notes

 - Chicken thighs – Boneless, skinless chicken thighs work great for this recipe because they contain more moisture than breasts, keeping them super tender.
 If you prefer chicken breasts, that’s fine, too!
 Just adjust the cooking time as needed so they don’t dry out.

-- Soy sauce – I recommend using reduced-sodium varieties to avoid overpowering the chicken.
+- Soy sauce – We recommend using reduced-sodium varieties to avoid overpowering the chicken.
 If you can’t tolerate gluten, swap the soy sauce with Tamari.
 This is a Japanese version of soy sauce that doesn’t contain any wheat.

 - Cornstarch – This thickens the teriyaki sauce into a glaze so that it clings to the chicken.